shivannis/xandr-docs-public/xandr-docs/monetize/inventory-self-classification.md

 ## Child-directed sites

-For special rules that apply to identifying child-directed sites, see our [COPPA Policy](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies/SitePages/Policies-for-Selling.aspx#child-directed-inventory-policy) (login required).
+For special rules that apply to identifying child-directed sites, see our [Part of Service Policies](../policies-regulations/index.yml)

 ## Toolbars, browser plug-ins, and similar content

-In order to sell toolbar inventory, the toolbar must comply with our [prohibited content policy](https://microsoftapc.sharepoint.com/teams/Microsoft AdvertisingServicePolicies/SitePages/Policies-for-Selling.aspx) (login required).
+In order to sell toolbar inventory, the toolbar must comply with our [Part of Service Policies](../policies-regulations/index.yml).
 Specifically, the toolbar must not obscure or interfere with the publisher's ads and must have user consent.
 Additionally, sellers must:

 - Segregate toolbar/browser plugging inventory from other inventory on different tags
 - Pass the underlying domain (not the toolbar domain) to Microsoft Advertising